-How to Find Your Orphan Pages
+How to Find Every Orphan Page on Your Website

 2. Resolve 2 Common Causes of Orphan Pages

-Before checking any tools or sources to find orphan pages, there are two common causes of orphan pages that should be immediately addressed and dealt with.
+There are two common causes of orphan pages that should be immediately addressed and dealt with.

-What both of these causes have in common is that they are essentially page duplicates that should automatically redirect consistently to only one URL.
+Both these causes are essentially page duplicates that should automatically redirect consistently to only one URL.

 If they don’t, it’s likely that some versions of the page are not linked to and as a result are orphans.